souvikhaldar/souvikhaldar.info/content/about.md

 date: 2019-03-24T14:36:10+05:30
 draft: false
 ---
+## Contact
 * Email- souvikhaldar32@gmail.com
 * IRC- souvikhaldar on Freenode server

 ## Profile

-[All India Rank in top 2 percentile](https://drive.google.com/file/d/0B8ez0XXq-2ITWDhDRWhUX0I1OTg/view?usp=sharing) in Modern Application Development course by NPTEL.
-Backend Developer with ~2 years of experience using Golang and Python, DevOps using Ansible, Monitoring using Prometheus, Database Administration using PostgreSQL,MySQL,PostGIS and Redis.
-[CodeChef certified Data Structures and Algorithms programmer](https://drive.google.com/open?id=1BxSSaGt7PjelIUJac_BpMMSpEgvGWftu).
+ I'm a Backend Developer by profession and mostly use Golang and Python to interact with computers.
+I like to read books/articles of various genres (little biased towards technical ones), socialize/hangout with friends and new people; and love to build and learn new things.
+I mostly write about things I'm learning, here or on [Medium](https://medium.com/@souvikhaldar) mostly to make it a point to visit later on, which others too might find helpful.

+ ---

 ## Experience
 **BACKEND ENGINEER, [BIOSTRAP](https://biostrap.com/) - REMOTE - MAY 2019 - PRESENT**

-* Responsible to building and managing the backend platform of Biostrap mobile device in Golang.
+* Responsible for building and managing the backend platform of Biostrap platform.
+* gRPC
+* Cloud- AWS

 **BACKEND DEVELOPER, [KARTBITES](https://www.kartbites.com/), KOLKATA — OCT 2017- APRIL 2019**

-* Building robust and high performant server and microservice using Golang.
+* Building robust and high performant HTTP APIs and microservice using Golang.
-* Monitoring and alerting of servers using Prometheus, Grafana, node_exporter.
+* Monitoring and alerting of servers using Prometheus.
 * Spatial database management using PostGIS/PostgreSQL.
 * Maintaining and deploying the server using Ansible.
-* Implementing distributed messaging service using NSQ/Kafka.
+* Implementing distributed messaging service using NSQ.
-* Cloud - Digital Ocean and AWS.
+* Cloud - Digital Ocean

 **PRODUCT DEVELOPMENT INTERN, [HASURA.IO](https://hasura.io/), REMOTE — JUN 2017-AUG 2017**